2023 Best Psychology Schools in Michigan

 Read full report on Psychology at Grand Valley State University

-University of Michigan - Dearborn ranked #8 on this year’s Best Psychology Schools in Michigan list.
-Located in the medium-sized city of Dearborn, UM Dearborn is a public college with a moderately-sized student population.
+University of Michigan - Dearborn did quite well in this year’s ranking of the best schools for psychology students.
+It came in at #8 on the list.
+Located in the city of Dearborn, UM Dearborn is a public college with a moderately-sized student population.

 After completing their degree, psychology graduates from UM Dearborn carry an average student debtload of $30,949.
 The average monthly payment of a loan this size is about $162, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Psychology at University of Michigan - Dearborn
+Full Psychology at University of Michigan - Dearborn Report

-Central Michigan University did quite well in this year’s ranking of the best schools for psychology students.
-It came in at #9 on the list.
-Central Michigan is a large public school located in the distant town of Mount Pleasant.
+Central Michigan University landed the #9 spot in the 2023 rankings for the best psychology programs.
+Central Michigan is a fairly large public school located in the town of Mount Pleasant.

 On average, psychology graduates from Central Michigan take out $28,251 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $191.